 Other less-than-orthodox treatments he recommends include activities that can help people feel in step with others, including dancing, drumming, and choir, as well as in step with themselves, such as yoga and breath work.
 The current system, he says, “where you talk about how bad you feel or you take drugs, needs to be vastly expanded [to be like] the way we raise small kids, which is to have the experiences of discovery and pleasure and connection, not talking about your trauma, just to be in sync with other people.”
 He’s a big fan of drama therapy.
 “It is really good for people to inhabit different creatures than who they usually are,” he says.

 For some clinicians, the book’s out-of-the-box thinking is what makes it appealing.
 “I think that we’re pretty stuck in psychiatry for some things,” says Dr. Chuck Weber, co-founder and chief medical officer of Family Care Center, a national chain of mental-health providers that treats a lot of ex-military PTSD (posttraumatic stress disorder) sufferers.
-One of the book’s techniques he uses is therapeutic massage for people whose trauma means they can’t bear to be touched.
+One of the book’s techniques he has seen used is therapeutic massage for people whose trauma means they can’t bear to be touched.
 The hope is that it can retrain the brain to associate touch with different memories.

 While the health industry has yet to fully embrace many of these treatments, van der Kolk is seeing progress on the front line, including in schools and prisons; San Quentin has a program based loosely on the practices encouraged by The Body Keeps the Score.
 “It’s an astounding thing to see the criminal-justice system actually having a trauma model,” says van der Kolk.
 “It made me very optimistic.”